-Ah, the good old days of board-voting over coffee, cashew nuts and samosas!
+Ah, the good old days of board voting over kava, kebbah and dates!
+Will we be seeing those physical meetings any time soon?

-irectors of a board make decisions by following the prescribed voting protocol.
+Directors of a board make decisions by following the prescribed voting protocol.
 The reason for the protocol is obvious in view of the crucial decisions that affect the future of the enterprise the board serves.
 The voting therefore needs to be transparent, accurate and secure.

-Board members are supposed to deploy their fiduciary duties effectively and efficiently, and the voting is one part of fulfilling that.
-The chair is required to ensure a good voting procedure not dissimilar to Parliament procedures.
-Some enterprises have even written down the voting details in their memorandum of association.
+Board members are supposed to deploy their fiduciary duties effectively and efficiently and the voting is one part of fulfilling that.
+The chair is required to ensure a good voting procedure not very dissimilar to Parliament procedures.
+Some enterprises even have written down the voting details in their memorandum of association.